 The traditional 12-step NA program targets those who have abused drugs in their life.
 This program uses the same format and creed as the established NA program.

-This 90-day program targets offenders that desire to redevelop a healthy relationship with their children.
-Offenders nearing release are given preference in this program.
-The program teaches individuals how to build a bridge and understand their child’s emotional needs.
+This 90-day program targets fathers in prison who want to redevelop a healthy relationship with their children.
+Fathers nearing release are given preference in program placement.
+The program teaches participants how to build a bridge between parent and child and understand their child’s emotional needs.

 Big Book 12 Step